mmalloul/OuijaTv/README.md

 ```

+run the command `docker compose up -d`\

-run the command `docker compose up -d`
+for a fresh build run the command `docker compose up --build -d`

 ## Deployment

-### Staging

-**Currently there is no staging environment**

-### Production

-Deployment to production is implemented in the gitlab ci-cd pipeline when changes are merged to main.

-TODO:

-- Version control
-- Docker security on ports
+This stage deploys the application to the target environment.
+It includes two jobs: deploy-production and deploy-staging.
+These jobs deploy the application to the production and staging environments, respectively.
+Each job is configured with specific settings, such as the Docker image used, script commands to execute, and any additional configuration required.